 The following accounting policies apply to the subsequent measurement of financial instruments:

-Debt investments at FVOCI These assets are subsequently measured at fair value.
-Interest income is calculated using the effective interest rate method; foreign exchange gains and losses and impairment are recognized in profit or loss.
-Other net gains and losses are recognized in OCI.
-On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
 Financial liabilities at amortized cost These are subsequently measured at amortized cost using the effective interest method.
 Other financial liabilities are derecognized, when the obligations are discharged, cancelled or expired.